Why should you add Rigel Pharmaceuticals, Inc. (RIGL) to your portfolio?

 Rigel Pharmaceuticals, Inc. (NASDAQ:RIGL) trade information

-Despite being -1.59% in the red today, the stock has traded in the green over the last five days, with the highest price hit on Thursday, Oct 29 when the RIGL stock price touched $2.53-1 or saw a rise of 1.98%.
-Year-to-date, Rigel Pharmaceuticals, Inc. shares have moved 15.89%, while the 5-day performance has seen it change 0.81%.
-Over the past 30 days, the shares of Rigel Pharmaceuticals, Inc. (NASDAQ:RIGL) have changed 3.33%.
-Short interest in the company has seen 20.7 Million shares shorted with days to cover at 6.88.
+Sporting 2% in the green today, the stock has traded in the green over the last five days, with the highest price hit on Tuesday, Nov 03 when the RIGL stock price touched $2.59-1 or saw a rise of 1.54%.
+Year-to-date, Rigel Pharmaceuticals, Inc. shares have moved 19.16%, while the 5-day performance has seen it change 3.24%.
+Over the past 30 days, the shares of Rigel Pharmaceuticals, Inc. (NASDAQ:RIGL) have changed 8.51%.
+Short interest in the company has seen 20.7 Million shares shorted with days to cover at 7.04.

 Rigel Pharmaceuticals, Inc. (RIGL) estimates and forecasts